ManagerOrganization/FooterPull/README.md

 ![](http://i.imgur.com/19aTCJy.gif?1)

 ##Description

+The creative design of your UI, remains yours.
+All I offer here, is a protocol.

 Extend your table view to handle a loading event for fetching more data that appends to the bottom of your table view.
 Optionally animate the footer view easily, in just a few simple steps.

-The creative design of your footer view and its animations, is yours.
-This protocol offers distinct steps to take advantage of each phase of the loading event.

 ## Requirements
 XCode 6.4+, iOS 8.1+